dimankiev/dhackos/README.md

     rescan_subnet - rescans subnet to find new targets news - show latest cyber security news debug_info - shows you debug information
+    miner_info - shows you your miner components buy_miner - buy one more miner
+    bank - DarkNet Bank CLI
    ```

 3. Use scan to find first targets.